zenml-io/terraform-gcp-zenml-stack/README.md

   * if `orchestrator` is set to `vertex` (default): a Vertex AI Orchestrator linked to the GCP project via an AWS Service Connector configured with IAM role credentials
   * if `orchestrator` is set to `skypilot`: a SkyPilot Orchestrator linked to the GCP project via an AWS Service Connector configured with IAM role credentials
   * if `orchestrator` is set to `airflow`: an Airflow Orchestrator linked to the Cloud Composer environment
+4. a Cloud Run Deployer linked to the GCP project via an AWS Service Connector configured with IAM role credentials
-4. a Google Cloud Build Image Builder linked to the GCP project via an AWS Service Connector configured with IAM role credentials
+5. a Google Cloud Build Image Builder linked to the GCP project via an AWS Service Connector configured with IAM role credentials
-5. a Vertex AI Step Operator linked to the GCP project via an AWS Service Connector configured with IAM role credentials
+6. a Vertex AI Step Operator linked to the GCP project via an AWS Service Connector configured with IAM role credentials
-6. a Vertex AI Experiment Tracker linked to the GCP project via an AWS Service Connector configured with IAM role credentials
+7. a Vertex AI Experiment Tracker linked to the GCP project via an AWS Service Connector configured with IAM role credentials

 To use the ZenML stack, you will need to install the required integrations: